 The University requires all persons living in residence halls to purchase a meal card.
 The cost of the meal card is part of the overall package of room and board and is non-refundable.
 Meal Cards are non-transferrable and must be used during the period for which they are issued.
+The unlimited meal plan provides access to all meals at the Knight Complex Student Cafeteria and the Foster Complex Student Cafeteria.
 Special consideration will be given to students who have medically-related dietary restrictions.
 Special diets will be prepared upon presentation of a statement from the University physician or nurse practitioner.
 Students should see the Food Services Director during the first week of classes to arrange for special diets.
 Non-boarding students may purchase a Meal Card at the same rate as boarding students.
 A \$30.00 replacement fee will be charged for a lost or damaged Meal Card.